An official website of the United States government

 If an American citizen does not meet the requirements to transmit their citizenship to a foreign-born child and have a CRBA issued, there may be another path to citizenship for the child.
 The Child Citizenship Act of 2000 allows certain foreign-born, biological and adopted children of American citizens to acquire American citizenship automatically.
 Please note that the acquisition of U.S. citizenship via the Child Citizenship Act is adjudicated and administered by the U.S. Citizenship and Immigration Service (USCIS).

-U.S. citizens considering renouncing or relinquishing their U.S. nationality should carefully review and understand the consequences and ramifications of doing so.
+U.S. citizens who are considering submitting a request for a Certificate of Loss of Nationality of the United States (CLN) should carefully review and understand the consequences and ramifications of doing so.

 Former U.S. citizens who previously lost their U.S. citizenship may request to have their loss of nationality reconsidered.